rappopo/nesu/README.md

 `cdb.url`: the url of your CouchDB server endpoint.
 Optional, defaults to http://localhost:5984

+`cdb.name`: name of CouchDB database if different from the db's key name.
+Optional, defaults to the db's key

 `es.url`: the url of your Elasticsearch endpoint.
 Optional, defaults to http://localhost:9200

+`es.name`: name of Elasticsearch index if different from the db's key name.
+Optional, defaults to the db's key

 `es.typeField`: document's key name to be used as Elasticsearch's type field.
 Optional, defaults to **doc**.